Mary Norton Kratt

 Mary Norton Kratt (born June 7, 1937) is an American author.
 She focuses on Southern history.

 Early life

 She was born in West Virginia.
 She attended Charlotte Central High School, Agnes Scott College and University of North Carolina at Charlotte where she received a degree in English literature.

 Career

 Kratt has published 17 books of poetry, history and biography, mostly pertaining to the Charlotte area.
 She wrote two walking tours of uptown Charlotte and works closely with the Levine Museum of the New South.

 Kratt served on the Speakers Bureau of the North Carolina Humanities Council.

 Recognition

 She twice won the Blumenthal Writers and Readers Series.
 In 1994, she won the Ethel Fortner Award from St. Andrews Presbyterian College.
-In 2000, she won the North Carolina Poetry Society Brockman-Campbell Book Award.
+In 2000, her book Small Potatoes won the North Carolina Poetry Society Brockman-Campbell Book Award.